-In June 2020 Galleon Gold commenced a 15,000 meter drill program.
+Galleon Gold commenced drilling in June 2020 and by year-end had completed approximately 24,000 meters in 100 drill holes.
+Drilling continues in 2021.
 Assay results are available for download below and will be updated as they are announced.

 Discovery of New High-Grade Zone (Zone #9)

 - WC-20-30 intersected 7.16 g/t Au over 9.7 m including sub-interval of 14.75 g/t Au over 3.0 m